Maths Teaching at St Felix

-Through the teaching of Maths at St. Felix, we aim to develop children’s confidence with maths, helping them to recall a range of number facts with increasing automaticity.
+Through the teaching of Maths at St. Felix, we aim to develop children’s confidence with maths, by recognising their starting points and helping them to recall a range of number facts with increasing automaticity.
 We try to foster a curiosity with maths so that children are able to identify patterns and make links so that they are able to apply what they have learned to new situations.

 Maths is taught daily following White Rose in years 1-6 and Maths Mastery in Early Years.
 Learning is broken down into small, sequential steps, with children encouraged to develop fluency and apply new learning to problems within the course of a lesson.
 Working walls in the classroom help to record key learning and provide a visual reminder for pupils to refer back to.
 Manipulatives and pictorial representations are routinely used within lessons to help develop pupils’ understanding of new concepts.
 Additional time is spent in addition to the daily Maths lesson to help children develop automaticity in basic skills such as recall of addition and subtraction facts, tables facts or basic arithmetic skills.